 "The Time Ring returns The Doctor, Sarah and Harry to Nerva Beacon thousands of years before they left.
 Where the Doctor, Sarah and Harry find the Beacon's crew have been wiped out by a space plague, only to discover the crew have been murdered by a cybermat and the culprits are the Cybermen and geologist Professor Kellman who bid to wipe out "Voga" a planet of gold, home of the subterranean Vogans who defeated the Cybermen in a war."

-On this day in 1992, Mann & Machine aired "No Pain, No Gain."
-This served as the third episode in the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 1992 (in the U.S.), Mann & Machine aired "No Pain, No Gain."
+Officially, this served as the third episode in the program's only season, and here's the plot summary as provided by IMDB.com:

 "Eve revives an ex-cop, who wants to die, by getting him to help investigate murders committed for body parts."